merit-gem/merit/README.md

 * :value parameter (for star voting for example) should be configurable (depends on params[:value] on the controller).
 * Make fixtures for integration testing (now creating objects on test file!).
-* Rules should be cached?
-Calling *Rules.new more than once